Garlic Herb Grilled Chicken

 - 3 cloves garlic, peeled

-- 2 large boneless, skinless chicken breasts, tenders separated, about 1 pound
+- 2 large boneless, skinless chicken breasts, tenders separated if included, about 1 pound

 - 3 tablespoons sherry vinegar